Bhoy1/Prime_env/README.md

 - [ ] I have commented my code, particularly in hard-to-understand areas (but not excessively).
 - [ ] I have documented my environment implementation appropriately.

-## Contributing

-This is a work in progress.
-Contributions and suggestions welcome!

----

-**Current Status**: 90% accuracy on 10 congressional Q&A evaluation.
-System successfully retrieves and answers questions about bills, votes, reports, and proceedings from Congressional Records.